cncf/tag-security/assessments/projects/custodian/joint-review.md

 documentation exists to guide the new user on how to effectively lock down their policy to the absolute minimum.
 Even then, the mixing of broad read and write permissions in one policy is itself a risk.
-Attackers are likely to use custodian once inside, via other attacks, to move laterally and cover their tracks.
+Attackers are likely to use Custodian once inside, via other attacks, to move laterally and cover their tracks.

-Probably the largest impact of an attack would be to allow attackers to effectively disable custodian and prevent detection or remediation of their other attacks, potentially even providing a false sense of compliance if no custodian alerts are reported.
+Probably the largest impact of an attack would be to allow attackers to effectively disable Custodian and prevent detection or remediation of their other attacks, potentially even providing a false sense of compliance if no Custodian alerts are reported.

 ### Compensating Mechanisms